Khadija von Zinnenburg Carroll

 Natasha Eaton teaches eighteenth- and nineteenth-century British art and the visual culture of South Asia at University College London.
 In 2015 she was awarded a Leverhulme Trust Research Fellowship which will enable her to undertaken research on her new book project The Conditional Image.
 She recently received a travel grant from the Paul Mellon Center which she will use in order to be able to travel to India and Mauritius in relation to this book.
 She and Alice Correia were also awarded Arts Council Funding for their conference To Draw The Line at the Bluecoat Gallery, Liverpool, November 2017.

 Kodwo Eshun teaches on the MA in Contemporary Art Theory in the Department of Visual Cultures at Goldsmiths College, University of London.

-Ros Gray is a senior lecturer in Fine Art, Critical Studies at Goldsmiths University in London.
-She is currently working on a monograph entitled The Vanguard of the World: Filmmaking in the Mozambican Revolution.
+Ros Gray is a senior lecturer in Fine Art Critical Studies at Goldsmiths, University of London.
+She is currently working on a monograph tentatively titled Cinemas of the Mozambican Revolution.

-Andrea Phillips is PARSE Professor of Art and Head of Research at the Valand Academy, University of Gothenburg.
+Andrea Phillips is BALTIC Professor and Director of the BxNU Research Institute at Northumbria University and the BALTIC Centre for Contemporary Art, Newcastle, UK.
 Andrea lectures and writes about the economic and social construction of publics within contemporary art, the manipulation of forms of participation and the potential of forms of political, architectural and social reorganisation within artistic and curatorial culture.